sipamungkas/react-typescript-todolist/README.md

 ## Description

-In this project I learn how to implemented my learning progress of typescript.
-I make a drag and drop project with typescript in OOP.
-I hope you enjoy it.
+In this project I learn how to implemented my learning progress in typescript.
+I make simple todo list (yet another todo list project) with react and typescript.

 ## Features